TZer0/tzer0.github.io/warframe.md

 * Check what weapons are required as ingredients for other weapons before you throw away any of them [here](https://warframe.fandom.com/wiki/Weapons_Required_as_Crafting_Ingredients).
 * Get a Kuva Nukor when you can (you won't regret it).
 * Don't spend plat on something you could earn by just playing the game.
+* Don't sell non-prime frames if you get the prime variant.
+Get the helminth segment instead and subsume the frame

+### Late-game tips

+* Perspicacity from helminth at rank 3 is useful for sorties.
+Allows you to hack panels without doing the minigame (because ciphers do not work).
+* Golden Inscint from helminth at rank 15 is useful for general content.
+Helps you ayatan sculptures and rare crates.
+* Get galvanized mods from arbitration and arcanes from steel path to boost any primary/secondary weapon you own.

 ## Making Plat